-Consistent with LAFCO of Napa County's ("Commission") adopted study schedule, staff has initiated work on a municipal service review focusing on the Central County region; an area defined by the Executive Officer to encompass all lands extending south to Soscol Ridge, west to Congress Valley, north to Oak Knoll, and east to Silverado.
+Staff has prepared a final report representing LAFCO of Napa County's ("Commission") scheduled municipal service review of the Central County region; an area defined by the Executive Officer to encompass all lands extending south to Soscol Ridge, west to Congress Valley, north to Oak Knoll, and east to Silverado.
 The principal objective of the municipal service review is to develop and expand the Commission's knowledge and understanding of the provision of municipal services within the region relative to present and projected needs throughout the county.
-This includes evaluating the availability and adequacy of municipal services provided - directly or indirectly - by the four principal local service providers operating in the Central County region subject to Commission oversight.
-These agencies include: (a) City of Napa; (b) Napa Sanitation District (NSD); (c) Congress Valley Water District (CVWD); and (d) Silverado Community Services District (SCSD).
-The Commission will use the municipal service review to inform its decision-making as it relates to performing individual sphere updates for each of the affected agencies as well as evaluating future jurisdictional changes throughout the County.
+The final report follows the presentation of a draft at the February 3, 2014 meeting and focuses on the level and range of governmental services provided in the

+Councilmember, City of Napa